-How terrifying were the Ashley Gang?
+How terrifying was the Ashley Gang?
 Between 1915 and 1924, they robbed over forty banks.
 One Florida official said they were the greatest threat to the state since the Seminole Indian Wars.
 Their appetite for revenge was insatiable.
-No matter how long it took, once you crossed them they would relentlessly track you down from their base deep inside the Florida Everglades.
+No matter how long it took, once you crossed them, they would relentlessly track you down from their base deep inside the Florida Everglades.

 In January 1912, John Ashley was accused of murdering Seminole trapper Desoto Tiger, the son of Tommy Tiger, chieftain of the Cow Creek Seminoles and a veteran of the Third Seminole War.
 Desoto’s body was discovered on December 29, 1911 by a crew dredging the New River Canal from Fort Lauderdale to Lake Okeechobee.
 He had been shot in the back and was last seen alive with John in a canoe full of otter pelts.
 Furthermore, a receipt for the sale of eighty-four otter pelts for $1,200 to the Girtman Brothers trading post in Miami was signed J. Ashley.